michelson/chaskiq-newsletters/README.md

 You can use chaskiq in any VPS server, the required services are Redis and mysql/postgres.
 And you have to run sidekiq side by side with your app server.

-in Heroku for example you will use to services, declared in your Procfile.
+in Heroku for example you will have to use 2 services, declared in your Procfile.

 ```ruby
 worker: bundle exec sidekiq -q default -q mailers